-When the Cycle Control Knob is set to a number and pulled out, the washer fills (with the selected water temperature) before agitation and timing start.
+When the Cycle Control Knob is set to a number and pulled out, the washer fills to the selected load size with the selected water temperature before agitation and timing start.
 The washer will begin agitating immediately after filling; agitation can occur with the washer lid up or down.
 After agitation starts, the knob turns clockwise until it points to OFF and the cycle ends.